McSCert/isorc2026/_rooms/conference.md

 ---
 name: Conference (BSB 108)
 ---
-## Hamilton Hall
+## Burke Science Building

 <img src="/isorc2026/assets/images/hamilton_hall.jpg"
      style="width:100%; max-height:350px; object-fit:cover; border-radius:8px; margin-bottom:20px;" />

-Steeped in history and classic collegiate charm, Hamilton Hall stands as one of McMaster University’s most iconic architectural landmarks.
-Opened in 1930, this striking Collegiate Gothic building is renowned for its picturesque, ivy-draped stone walls and vibrant central location on campus.
-Currently housing the Department of Mathematics and Statistics, Hamilton Hall offers visiting attendees a beautiful glimpse into the university's rich heritage and provides an inspiring, timeless backdrop for our conference.
+The Burke Science Building is a hub for scientific research and innovation.
+It provides state-of-the-art facilities for researchers and students to conduct experiments and studies across various scientific disciplines.
+With a focus on advancing knowledge and pushing the boundaries of science, the Burke Science Building fosters collaboration and exploration in a dynamic and stimulating environment.

-## HH 302
+## BSB 108

 <img src="/isorc2026/assets/images/HH 302_RoomLowerLeft_1.jpg"
      style="width:100%; max-height:350px; object-fit:cover; border-radius:8px; margin:15px 0;" />

-HH 302 is a fully equipped lecture theatre designed for presentations and technical sessions.
+BSB 108 is a fully equipped lecture theatre designed for presentations and technical sessions.
 The room features a large projection system, built-in audio, and multiple connectivity options for laptops and devices.
 Seating consists of fixed tiered chairs with retractable tablet arms.